 -Take photos of your stationed event.

--Help keep our performers happy.
+-Help keep our performers and venues happy.

 -Help with setup and breakdown between artists.